Wellbeing at The Mead

 Drawing and Talking is a weekly session with a trained member of staff.
 All pictures are kept and the child knows that they have ownership over them.
 This therapy is not about analysing the pictures but is about supporting the child in identifying their concerns and anxieties and being able to move on.

-For children who may benefit from a confidence boost when reading, we have a weekly visit from a beautiful Reading Dog, Tilly, who patiently listens to them read.
-Tilly has proved very popular at The Mead!
+For children who may benefit from a confidence boost when reading, we will be having a weekly visit from a beautiful Reading Dog, Harley, who patiently listens to them read.

 Wellbeing Book Corner